 3. Non-compliance Orders - Should the violator or property owner fail to abate or perform remediation within the specified deadline, the Town of Dighton may, at its option, undertake such work, and expenses thereof shall be charged to the violator.
 Within thirty (30) days after completing all measures necessary to abate the violation or to perform remediation, the violator and the property owner will be notified of the costs incurred by the Town of Dighton, including administrative costs.
 The violator or property owner may file a written protest objecting to the amount or basis of costs with the Board of Health within thirty (30) days of receipt of the notification of the costs incurred.
 If the amount due is not received by the expiration of the time in which to file protest or within thirty (30) days following a decision of the Board of Health affirming or reducing the costs, or from a final decision of a court of competent jurisdiction, the costs shall become a special assessment against the property owner and shall constitute a lien on the owner's property for the amount of said costs.
 Interest shall begin to accrue on any unpaid costs at the statutory rate provided in M.G.L.
 Ch.
 59, s57 after the thirty-first (31st) day at which the costs first become due.
 4. Appeals - The decisions or orders of the Board of Health shall be final.
 Further relief shall be to a court of competent jurisdiction.
-5. Non-Criminal Disposition - As an alternative to criminal prosecution or civil action, the Town of Dighton may elect to utilize the non-criminal disposition procedure set forth in M.G.L.
-C.40, s 21D, in which case The Board of Health of the Town of Dighton shall be the enforcing agent.
+5. Criminal Penalty - Any person who violates any provision of this bylaw, or regulation, order or permit issued thereunder, shall be punished by a fine of not more than \$.
 Each day or part thereof that such violation occurs or continues shall constitute a separate offense.
-6. Criminal Penalty - Any person who violates any provision of this bylaw, or regulation, order or permit issued thereunder, shall be punished by a fine as provided for in any and all applicable chapters and sections of the Massachusetts General Laws.
+6. Non-Criminal Disposition - As an alternative to criminal prosecution or civil action, the Town of Dighton may elect to utilize the non-criminal disposition procedure set forth in MGL C.40, s 21D, in which case The Board of Health of the Town of Dighton shall be the enforcing agent.
+The penalty for the first violation shall be \$.
+The penalty for the second violation shall be \$.
+The penalty for the third and subsequent violations shall be \$.
 Each day or part thereof that such violation occurs or continues shall constitute a separate offense.
-7. Remedies Not Exclusive - The remedies listed in these bylaw regulations are not exclusive of any other remedies available under applicable federal, state or local law.
+7. Remedies Not Exclusive - The remedies listed in this bylaw are not exclusive of any other remedies available under applicable federal, state or local law.

-SECTION 5.
 EMERGENCY SUSPENSION OF STORM DRAINAGE SYSTEM ACCESS

 The Board of Health may suspend municipal storm drain system access to any person or property without prior written notice when such suspension is necessary to stop an actual or threatened discharge of pollutants that presents imminent risk of harm to the public health, safety, welfare, or the environment.
-In the event any person fails to comply with an emergency suspension order, the Board of Health may take all reasonable steps to prevent or minimize harm to the public health, safety, welfare of the environment.
+In the event any person fails to comply with an emergency suspension order, the Board of Health may take all reasonable steps to prevent or minimize harm to the public health, safety, welfare or the environment.

-SECTION 6.
 TRANSITIONAL PROVISIONS

-Unless otherwise provided for herein, residential property owners shall have thirty (30) days from the effective date of the bylaw to comply with its provisions provided good cause is shown for the failure to comply with the bylaw during that period.
+Residential property owners shall have thirty (30) days from the effective date of the bylaw to comply with its provisions provided good cause is shown for the failure to comply with the bylaw during that period.

-SECTION 7.
-LAND DISTURBANCE AND PRE/POST-CONSTRUCTION RUNOFF CONTROL
+LAND DISTURBANCE AND POST-CONSTRUCTION RUNOFF CONTROL